 You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you. ~ Dale Carnegie

 When I saw the room where I was supposed to give the talk I panicked.
-I would imagine myself on stage looking all scared and without saying one single world I would start running away from stage.
+I would imagine myself on stage looking all scared and without saying one single world I would start running away from the stage.
 Now I can laugh when I think of this but at that time I was really, really, really, really scared!

 Worry clogs the brain and paralyzes the thought.
 A troubled brain can not think clearly, vigorously, locally. ~ Orison Swett Marden